Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Broncos stats and trends

-- Denver has played three games, with three wins against the spread.

-- This season, the Broncos have won against the spread in each of their three games as a favorite of 1.5 points or more.
+- So far this season, the Broncos have been installed as favorites by a 1-point margin or more three times and are 3-0 ATS in those contests.

-- Denver's games this year have not gone over the total in three opportunities.
+- Denver's games this year have not hit the over yet in three opportunities.

-- When Denver churns out over 393.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Denver amasses more than 393.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Broncos have two turnovers, one fewer than the Ravens have takeaways (3).
+- The Broncos have two giveaways this season, while the Ravens have three takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Ravens.